The Brexit referendum broke British politics. Could another fix it?

 A second referendum carries another wrinkle in that it would force Britain to participate in European elections in May.
 And even if the result is a decisive vote for staying in the E.U., some officials are worried this could inflame the already venomous atmosphere surrounding Brexit.

-In December, Foreign Secretary Jeremy Hunt went as far as saying that attempting to reverse Brexit could risk "real social instability," possibly involving that kind of yellow-vest protests seen in France.
+In December, Foreign Secretary Jeremy Hunt went as far as saying that attempting to reverse Brexit could risk "real social instability," possibly involving the kind of yellow-vest protests seen in France.